m2lines/m2lines.github.io/content/research/research1.md

 heroBackground: '/images/32109555763_eb9bb215ef_k.jpg'
 ---

-We will be deepening our understanding of key climate processes using two types of data: 1.
+We will enhance our understanding of key climate processes using two types of data: 1.
 Data from high-resolution simulation and observations.
 2. Data resulting from model errors, also called data assimilation increments.

 ##### From high-resolution simulations and observational data
 We will diagnose small-scale physical processes such as: